Skip to main content

 Alternative titles for this job include

-District nurses care for people outside of hospital in patients' homes, GP surgeries and residential care homes.
+District nurses care for patients in their own homes, GP surgeries, community clinics and residential care homes.

 Average salary (a year)